autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 ```
         1. search for possible crypto perpetual derivative contracts that can be longed/shorted
         2. calculate pairs that are cointegrated (by price history)
-        3. check the latest z-score signal, backtest it, and then long when z-score < 0
+        3. check the spread and latest z-score signal, backtest, and then long when z-score < 0
-        4. if the asset is "hot", confirm the tokens that are longing vs. shorting with the initial capital
+        4. if asset is "hot", confirm tokens that are longing vs. shorting with the initial capital
         5. average in limit orders or place market orders
         6. continue monitoring the z-score for close signals in the future
 ```